 It seems as if there’s a neighborhood for everyone in Fort Worth.

-Today, we'll use science and data to determine which Fort Worth hoods need a little tender loving care - the sore thumbs of the Fort Worth area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Tcu-West Cliff ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Fort Worth hoods need a little tender loving care – the sore thumbs of the Fort Worth area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Arlington Heights ranks way above the rest.

-So what's the worst neighborhood to live in Fort Worth for 2022?
-According to the most recent census data, South East looks to be the worst neighborhood in Fort Worth.
+So what’s the worst neighborhood to live in Fort Worth for 2025?
+According to the most recent census data, Northeast looks to be the worst neighborhood in Fort Worth.

 Read on to see how we determined the places around Fort Worth that need a pick-me-up.
 And remember, don’t blame the messenger.